Simon Bolivar Buckner Jr.: Military career

 Buckner attended the Virginia Military Institute.
 When he turned 18 in the summer of 1904, his father asked President Theodore Roosevelt to grant him an appointment to West Point.
 Roosevelt granted this request and Buckner graduated in the class of 1908.
 He served two military tours in the Philippines, and wrote about his adventures in Tales of the Philippines – In the Early 1900s.
+It was on a transport ship headed to Manila when he had a revelation about the importance of military service.
+Writing to his mother:

 During World War I, he served as a temporary major, drilling discipline into aviator cadets.

 Inter-war period

 For the 17 years beginning May 1919, Buckner's assignments were not with troops but with military schools as follows: four years as tactical officer at the United States Military Academy, West Point, New York; one year as student at The Infantry School at Fort Benning, Georgia; four years at the Command and General Staff School, Ft.
 Leavenworth, Kansas, with the first year as a student (distinguished graduate), then three years as instructor; four years at the Army War College, Washington, D.C., with year one as student then three years as executive officer; four more years at West Point, as Assistant Commandant and Commandant of Cadets.
 At West Point, "His rule is remembered for constructive progressiveness, with a share of severity tempered with hard, sound sense, and justice."
 However, one cadet's parent commented: "Buckner forgets cadets are born, not quarried".

 Buckner was with troops for the rest of his career.
 In September 1936 he became executive officer of the 23rd Infantry Regiment at Ft.
 Sam Houston in Texas.
 Promoted to colonel in January 1937, he was given command of the 66th Infantry (Light Tank) at Ft.
 Meade in Maryland.
 In September 1938, he commanded of the 22nd Infantry at Ft.
 McClellan, Alabama.
 From November 1939 to August 1940 he was Chief of Staff of the 6th Division at Camp Jackson in South Carolina, Ft.
 Benning in Georgia, and Camp Beauregard in Louisiana.